jevs242/flying-high/README.md

 Through this project, I:
 - Learned the end-to-end process of building a game under time constraints
 - Developed a unique visual style and theme inspired by psychedelic art
-- Strengthened my skills in **Unity**, **C# scripting**, and level design in 2d
+- Strengthened my skills in **Unity**, **C# scripting**, and **2d level design**
+- Learned how to use **post-processing effects** to enhance visual style and mood

-This game jam was a fun and valuable learning experience that encouraged creativity and quick decision-making, while allowing me to explore storytelling in a more humorous and imaginative way.
+This game jam was a fun and valuable learning experience that encouraged creativity and quick decision-making, while allowing me to explore storytelling in a humorous and imaginative way.

 Enjoy exploring the project! 🎮🌈☁️